Will I Need a Drain After My Tummy Tuck? Maybe Not, With Our Special Technique!

 Drain-free tummy tuck surgery is our Atlanta plastic surgeons’ preferred method.
 Not only is recovery more pleasant for patients, but we can often achieve better-looking results with this technique.

-Closing this space prevents excess fluid from building up and dramatically reduces risk for seroma—this means no drains are needed to collect fluid.
+Closing this space prevents excess fluid from building up and dramatically reduces risk for seroma according to peer-reviewed study—this means no drains are needed to collect fluid.

 The benefits of a drain-free tummy tuck go beyond no drains

 At the Swan Center in Atlanta, drain free tummy tuck surgery is our plastic surgeons’ preferred method for many reasons.
 Not only does it make recovery more pleasant for patients, but it can actually achieve better-looking results—the more even tension provided by progressive suturing helps your scar heal more finely.
 Additional benefits include:

 - Better contouring ability.
 The drain-free tummy tuck technique lends itself very well to incorporating liposuction into the procedure, so we can sculpt a better overall shape, versus only firming and flattening the front of the belly.

 - Less discomfort after surgery.
 You have no drains to carry around and no tubes causing pressure and irritation around your incision sites.

 - You don’t have to deal with the hassle of emptying, measuring, and logging the amount of fluid in drains.

 - You may get back to work more quickly.
 Drains can be difficult to hide beneath clothing—especially if you’re having a tummy tuck during the heat of summer.
 If you are cleared to return to work, the absence of drains may save you from using extra vacation days to keep drains under wraps.

 - Fewer post-operative risks.
 One study showed that progressive suturing dramatically reduced seroma compared to older techniques.
 Without drains, we also eliminate the added risk of infection associated with drains.